mohammad21saif/Mohammad_Khan_21169/README.md

 # Mohammad_Khan_21169

 ## Description
 This repository contains the assignment for the Deep Learning courses 316 and 616.
-Performance of LeNet-5, VGG, AlexNet and ResNet(18, 50, 101) is compared on SVHN dataset.

 ## Instructions
-Follow these steps to set up the environment for the assignments:
+Follow these steps to set up the environment for the assignment:

 ```bash
 # Clone the repository